What is Trauma Therapy?

 The connection between trauma and addiction is strong.
 Often, those who have survived a traumatic event will self-medicate and start abusing drugs to help numb the painful events of their past trauma.
 When traumatic memories leave a person seeking safety through escape, substance use feels like an effective treatment.

 At Gloria Rehab, our goal is to not only treat addiction.
 We strive to treat the whole patient by making space for the intense emotions carried by trauma survivors.
 Treating trauma means we hear the negative beliefs in a person’s head that they are beyond hope.
 But we believe with the right treatment provider and a dual diagnosis of trauma and addiction, anyone can live a life of sobriety and inner peace.

 Examples of trauma therapy that can also be used as part of addiction treatment include:

 - Cognitive processing therapy – This method creates a neutral place for a patient to bring their negative thoughts and behaviors.
 By addressing them, we believe they can be changed for the better.

 - Prolonged exposure therapy – This is a type of cognitive restructuring that allows patients to confront their fears and work on emotional regulation in the future.

-- Experiential therapy – Through expressive outlets (like art, narrative writing, or music) patients are encouraged to revisit past or current painful events in their lives.
+- Experiential therapy – Through expressive outlets (like art, narrative writing, or music), patients are encouraged to revisit past or current painful events.
 This helps them to better bring awareness to the intense emotions of these traumatic events.